 Elements of Command-Line Interface

-- Command Prompt: This is the area where the system waits for users to enter their commands.
-It appears as a text string, including information like the user's username, the machine's name, and the current directory.
-An example could be user@machine:~$, indicating that the system is ready to accept input.
+- Command Prompt: This is where the system waits for users to enter their commands.
+It is usually an indicator, in a textual string, which provides some identification information such as the user's username, the machine name and the current directory.
+An example could be user@machine:~$, which indicates that the user can now enter input.

-- Examples: Terminal in Linux, Command Prompt in Windows, and tools like Git or Docker.
+- Examples: Terminal in Linux, Command Prompt (in Windows), git, docker, etc..

 3. Voice User Interface (VUI)

-Voice user interface in software engineering allows users to interact with software through spoken commands.
-These interfaces use voice recognition technology to process and execute instructions.
+Voice user interface (VUI) in software engineering allows people to interact with software by using spoken commands.
+VUIs rely on voice recognition technologies that allow users to dictate commands to software and have it interpret and run them.

-- Advantages: It is hands-free and convenient.
-VUIs are particularly beneficial in environments where physical interaction with devices is not possible.
+- Advantages: It is hands-free and highly convenient.
+VUIs are especially useful for users in contexts where it is unsafe to interact directly with devices.

-- Applications: It is used in virtual assistants, smart home devices, and automotive systems.
+- Applications: VUIs are frequently found in virtual assistants, smart home devices, and automotive interfaces.

 - Examples: Amazon Alexa, Apple’s Siri, and Google Assistant.